xetdata/pyxet/docs/index.rst

 =================================

 pyxet is a Python package that provides a lightweight interface for the `XetHub <https://xethub.com/>`_  platform with familiar file system operations and integrations with common tools.
-It includes:
+It works with anything that supports fsspec and more integrations are planned.

 1. A file-system like interface:
     - [x] `fsspec <https://filesystem-spec.readthedocs.io>`_